 1.1 Target population of youth policy

 There are also other official documents that define which age group can be considered as youth or young people.
-Among such documents there is the National Strategic Policy for Poverty Reduction and for Social Inclusion (2014-2024) issued by the Ministry for the Family and Social Solidarity that defines young people as the cohort between 18 and 24 years old.
-The National Employment Policy issued by the Ministry of Education and Employment defines young people as the cohort between 15 and 24 years old.
+Among such documents, there is the National Strategic Policy for Poverty Reduction and for Social Inclusion (2014-2024) issued by the Ministry for the Family and Social Solidarity which defines young people as the cohort between 18 and 24 years old.
+The National Employment Policy 2021-2030 issued by the Ministry for Finance and Employment defines young people as the cohort between 15 and 24 years old.

 A number of relevant policy documents do not define youth or young people by an age bracket.
 The National Health Systems Strategy 2023-2030 or the Mental Health Strategy for Malta 2020-2030 mention services for young people, youth or adolescents without specifying ages.
 Other policy documents, such as the National Strategy on Volunteering 2020-2025 also fail to specify an age bracket however, particular actions in the sector do specify an age bracket the Youth Volunteering Scheme, for instance, is open for persons aged 16-30 years old.